You're Probably Doing Pull-Ups wrong!

 Of course, this is a nominal figure.
-Men and women can start with one rep a day and gradually add a rep or two until they can do ten reps per day.
-The key lies in starting slow and building momentum.
-You will need proper nutrition, plenty of rest, and a peaceful, stress-free life.
+Men and women can start by doing one rep a day and gradually add a rep or two until they can do ten reps.
+The key lies in building momentum.
+You will need proper nutrition, plenty of rest, and a stress-free life.

 Completing pull-ups every day has many benefits to the human body.
 Pull-ups incorporate many muscle groups in one workout.
 The back muscles, for example, are one of the largest muscle groups in the body.
 We also recruit significant muscles such as the trapezius, rhomboids, deltoids, and shoulder muscles.

 Recruiting all these upper body muscles helps the upper back muscles grow uniformly.
-We should be doing pull-ups daily because they can be done anywhere; you don't need expensive equipment or gym membership.
-All you need is a bar, and you are ready to start working out those muscle groups in the comfort of your home or yard.
+Do pull-ups daily.
+When you can do them anywhere, you don't need expensive equipment or a gym membership.
+All you need is a bar, and you'll be ready to start working out those muscle groups in the comfort of your home or yard.

 Should I do Pull-ups Daily?

 Executing sets of pull-ups every day opens up the chest.
 Many people concentrate on bench and dumbbell exercises in the gym that tighten up the gym's chest cavity.
-This could result in slumping shoulders.
+The result could be slumping shoulders.

-When we do pull-ups, we dynamically stretching out the chest cavity and allowing it to expand and grow symmetrically.
-Pull-ups also tighten the core in something called the transverse abdominis.
+When we do pull-ups, we dynamically stretch out the chest cavity and allow it to expand and grow symmetrically.
+Pull-ups also tighten the core.

-Doing pull-ups everyday helps in stretching your muscles and elongating the spine.
+Doing pull-ups every day also helps stretch your muscles and elongate the spine.
 Most people with office jobs spend their days hunched over their desks and experience a feeling of compression or slouching.

 The pull-up virtually eliminates this feeling by stretching out your tensed neck, shoulders, and back muscles.
-Fitness coaches encourage athletes and amateurs sportspeople to do pull-ups because it helps them target as many muscles as possible in an exercise session.
+I always encourage my clients, whether athletes or amateurs, to do pull-ups.
+Why?
+It helps them target as many muscles as possible in one exercise session.